angelo-v/groovyrdf/README.md

 # groovyrdf

-Library for building RDF data with Groovy
+Library for building RDF data with Groovy. groovyrdf helps you to build RDF "the groovy way".

 ## Contact